Generalised bayesian sample copula of order $m$: Abstract

 \section{Abstract}

-In this work we propose a semiparametric bivariate copula whose density is defined by a picewise constant function on disjoint squares.
-We obtain the maximum likelihood estimators which reduce to the sample copula under specific conditions.
-We carry out a full Bayesian analysis of the model and propose a spatial dependent prior distribution for the model parameters.
+In this work we propose a semiparametric bivariate copula whose density is defined by a piecewise constant function on disjoint squares.
+We obtain the maximum likelihood estimators of model parameters and prove that they reduce to the sample copula under specific conditions.
+We further propose to carry out a full Bayesian analysis of the model and introduce a spatial dependent prior distribution for the model parameters.
 This prior allows the parameters to borrow strength across neighbouring regions to produce smooth posterior estimates.
-We implement a simulation study and illustrate the performance of our model with a real dataset.
+To characterise the posterior distribution, via the full conditional distributions, we propose a data augmentation technique.
+A Metropolis-Hastings step is required and we propose a novel adaptation scheme for the random walk proposal distribution.
+We implement a simulation study and an analysis of a real dataset to illustrate the performance of our model and inference algorithms.